28 Hubert Street

-Support is provided to create new work that draws inspiration from interaction with artists and communities in the US; to establish a mutually beneficial exchange of ideas and expertise between artists, arts organizations and the home country’s community and to pursue artistic cooperation that will enrich creative or professional development or has potential to expand the community’s access to artists and artistic practices from abroad.
+Support is provided to create new projects that draw inspiration from interaction with artists and communities in the US; to establish a mutually beneficial exchange of ideas and expertise between artists; arts organizations and Fellows’ communities at home; and to pursue artistic cooperation that will expand the community’s access to artists and artistic practices from abroad.
 Applicants must be citizens of an eligible country.

 Fellows are advised to submit new work samples appropriate to the proposed project.
 Please follow carefully the instructions for submitted work samples in the application.
 Applicants should make sure their work is properly labeled and that all work samples are fully and succinctly described.
 Applications that do not include required materials will not be considered.

-Applications must be submitted by March 1 for projects that begin from September 1 of the same year.
+Applications must be submitted by March 1 for projects that begin after September 1 of the same year.

 We advise preparing the following materials in advance of filling out the application form:

 You are required to submit work samples, which are a critical part of your application.
 Because of the limited time available for the review panel, you are encouraged to prepare a well-organized presentation that exhibits your work in the best possible way.

 Work samples should be recent (no more than 5 years old), preferably of work that is technically or conceptually relevant to your current work.
 Work samples in a language other than English must be accompanied by a synopsis or translation.

 You can upload your work samples when you complete the online application form.
 Please include the following information about each sample: title, date, medium, dimensions/duration, your role and short description (no more than 4 sentences).